Categories: Programming, BigData

 A satellite record has as many additional attributes as needed to hold properties provided by the source.
 Optionally, an additional “hash difference” field may be stored which is a hash of all other fields in the satellite, in order to help with “delta detection” for data during ETL.

-Unlink dimensional modelling, it is acceptable to have nulls in satellite columns; in fact the data should be “as raw as possible”.
-Nulls are acceptable as DataVault is an intermediate format, not one intended for actual reporting.
+Unlike dimensional modelling, it is acceptable to have nulls (missing data) or other “invalid values” in satellite columns; in fact the data should be “as raw as possible”.
+Nulls and invalid values are acceptable as DataVault is an intermediate format, not one intended for actual reporting.
+Data quality control/validation is primarily done when exporting to data marts rather than importing into the raw vault.

 If an upstream system alters its data format such that it no longer fits into the existing satellite table(s), then new satellite tables should be defined to hold the new data.
 The older tables should be left as they are.
 The ETL export to data marts will need to be adapted to deal with the change in format.